noiseprotocol/noise_spec/noise.md

 --------------------------

-The following 16 patterns represent protocols where the initiator and responder exchange messages to agree on a shared key.  `XX` is recommended for most uses.
+The following 16 patterns represent protocols where the initiator and responder exchange messages to agree on a shared key.

      N_ = no static key for initiator
      S_ = static key for initiator known to responder